Ozzyboshi/AmigaDemo_the_crows/README.md

 ![the crows](https://raw.githubusercontent.com/Ozzyboshi/AmigaDemo_the_crows/master/the_crows_github.png)

-The demos contain 3 different images, the first one is a static picture of a bleeding man, the second is a banner with "the crown" text on it moving endlessly up and down, the third is a skull wandering through a precalcuated path on the screen.
+The demo contains 3 different images, the first one is a static picture of a bleeding man, the second is a banner with "the crown" text on it moving endlessly up and down, the third is a skull wandering through a precalcuated path on the screen.

-The scull is made of 2 sprites (SPRITES0 and SRITES1) side by side, this is mandatory since Amiga hardware allows sprites to have only 16 pixel width, if you want more you must combine more sprites.
+The scull is made of 2 sprites (SPRITES0 and SRITES1) side by side, this is mandatory since Amiga hardware allows sprites to have only 16 pixel width, if you want more you must combine more sprite side to side.
 During the demo a mod song is also playing.

 ### Versions (single playfield mode)